pyrocko/pyrocko/doc/source/apps/fomosto/backends.rst

 viscoelastic half-space model.
 It has been written by Rongjiang Wang [Wang1999]_.
 It uses the orthonormal propagator algorithm, a numerically more stable alternative to the reflectivity method.
-QSEIS uses many state-of-the-art techniques to supress time-domain aliasing problems and numerical phases.
+QSEIS uses many state-of-the-art techniques to suppress time-domain aliasing problems and numerical phases.
 Synthetic seismograms at up to teleseismic distances can be computed by using the earth flattening transformation (with some restrictions).
 Different shallow structures can be defined for source and receiver site (body-wave phases only).